Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 03:17 I want to talk about any IO.

-03:19 As I'm sure you and a lot of listeners know, I'm a big fan of asyncio and async in a wait.
+03:19 As I'm sure you and a lot of listeners know, I'm a big fan of asyncio and async and await.

 03:24 I think it really unlocks a lot of potential when you're waiting on things.

-03:28 There's been a lot of analysis saying, oh, I did this computational thing and it didn't make it any faster, it made it slower.
+03:28 There's been a lot of analysis saying, oh, I did this computational thing and it didn't make it any faster.

-03:33 It's like, yeah, 'cause it only scales waiting and you're not waiting.
+03:33 It's like, yeah, because it only scales waiting and you're not waiting.

 03:37 So when you're talking about waiting, it usually has to do with IO with external systems, right?

-03:49 So I indirectly learned about this from Sebastian Ramirez from FastAPI, because he talks about this thing called Asyncr, which extends a few things that are ultimately probably gonna make it back to Any.io.
+03:49 So I indirectly learned about this from Sebastian Ramirez from FastAPI because he talked about this thing called asyncr, which extends a few things that are ultimately probably going to make it back to any IO.

-04:02 So Any.io is an asynchronous networking and concurrency library that works on top of either Async.io, which is the one we all know and love, or Trio, which is similar to AsyncIO, but it has a larger, it has more of an understanding of dependencies between tasks and things.
+04:03 So any IO is an asynchronous networking and concurrency library that works on top of either asyncio, which is the one we all know and love, or Trio, which is similar to asyncio, but it has a larger, it has more of an understanding of dependencies between tasks and things.

 04:29 So if I cancel the top level one, cancel its children, it's a little bit more complicated, but it solves this structured concurrency story that people sometimes need.

-04:38 So you can use this to get some libraries that will do nice things with stuff you might wait on.
+04:38 So you can use this to get some libraries that will do nice things with stuff you might wait on, right?

 04:46 So some of the features include there's task groups.

-04:53 With Trio, it has high-level networking, TCP, UDP, an API for byte streams and object streams, inter-task synchronization and communication, like locks and conditions and events and semaphores, worker threads, sub-processes, all kinds of stuff.
+04:52 With Trio, it has high-level networking, TCP, UDP, an API for byte streams and object streams, intertask synchronization and communication, like locks and conditions and events and semaphores, worker threads, subprocesses, all kinds of stuff.

 05:09 So go over and you can sort of see some real simple ways for it to run.